Would you love to make light, fluffy, tall scones? Look no further – Paul Hollywood’s best fluffy scone recipe is the

 I also figured out where else I was going wrong in my scone making – my dough wasn’t wet enough – it was too dry.
-It should have quite a sticky, wet consistency.
+It should have a slightly sticky consistency.

 Please don’t be alarmed by the amount of baking powder in this recipe – you really do need 5 teaspoons.
 I promise it’s not a misprint!

 If you’re making scones then you’ll need something delicious to spread on them – you could make this 4 minute microwave lemon curd while you’re waiting patiently for the scones to bake!